antoinehonore/makegrid/README.md

 $ git clone https://github.com/barketplace/makegrid
 ```

-To download the files in an existing project without tempering with existing `.git/`, you need npm:
+To download the files in an existing project without tempering with existing `.git/`, you need `npm`:
 ```bash
 $ npm init using barketplace/makegrid
 ```